← Learn · Therapy Progress · 9 min read

 Do recording therapy sessions laws apply to AI note-takers, transcripts, or voice memos?

-They may.
+They can.
 Treat AI note-takers, transcription tools, phone voice memos, telehealth recordings, audio files, and video recordings as things to ask about before using.
 Your therapist may have different policies for each.

 What if my therapist wants to record sessions for supervision?